Introduction

 • Maintain a positive sender reputation by sending high-quality content, refraining from using spam-like language, and adhering to email marketing best practices.

-• Monitor your sender score using tools like Senderscore.org or Sender Score by Validity.
+• You should verify your sender score using tools like Senderscore.org or Sender Score by Validity.

 2. Content and Spam Triggers